viamrobotics/docs/docs/registry/_index.md

 {{% /manualcard %}}
 {{% manualcard link="#ml-training-scripts" %}}

-**Training scripts** to train machine learning models in the Viam cloud from custom Python scripts.
+**Training scripts**, Python source distributions to train and produce models in the Viam cloud for custom machine learning

 {{% /manualcard %}}
 {{< /cards >}}